The Birgitta Sintring Foundation

 Applications should include a Project Description of maximum 5 A4 pages, a CV and full publication list, with most relevant publications highlighted.
 Project budget with motivation what amount to use as personal stipend and what amount the applicant wishes to have transferred to a personal project account at IEG for funding of running costs and investment in equipment.
 Indirect costs should be specified for the part of the budget that will be administrated by IEG.
 Applicants should have the intention to start within 6 months from decision of funding, which is expected to be in place by August.

-After external evaluation, the foundation board will meet in early May 2024 to decide what projects that will be funded.
+After external evaluation, the foundation board will meet in the end of May 2025 to decide what projects that will be funded.

 When applying for scholarship as incoming post doc